pseudozach/bitalarm/README.md

+--Forked from ClockPlus, all license & copyright apply the same--

 # Clock+
 Clock+ is a simple alarm clock, timer, and stopwatch app that offers a delightful user experience for all your timing needs.